Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 It is used to **prevent linearity**.
 It converts a linear network to a non-linear one.
 ### Types of Activation Functions
-**Rectified Linear Unit (ReLU)** if x < 0 then 0 else x
+**Rectified Linear Unit (ReLU)**
+`return if x < 0 then 0 else x`
 **Sigmoid**
 Transform all values between 0 and 1.
-Commonly used on binary-class classification and logistic regression models such as Email Spam detection.
+Commonly used on binary-class classification and logistic regression models such as Email Spam detection.<br>
 `f(x) = 1 / (1 + e^(-x))` OR return 1/(1+e**-x)
 **Hyperbolic Tangent (tanh)**
-Transform all values between -1 and 1
+Transform all values between -1 and 1<br>
 `f(x) = (e^x - e^(-x))/e^x + e^(-x))`
 **Softmax**
-Commonly used on multi-class classification models such as costumer ratings.
+Commonly used on multi-class classification models such as costumer ratings.<br>
 `fi(x) = e^x / ∑(J,j=1)e^(xj)) for i = 1,...,j`

 ## Cost functions or loss functions